Effective Window Function for Lagrangian Halos: Lagrangian Window Function

 \subsection{The Lagrangian window in real space}

-There are several requirements that we expect the window function $W$ to satisfy.
-To define a halo in Lagrangian space, we expect it to be compact and reasonably well localized in real space.
-We also require $ W(\mb{x}) \geq 0 $ and \beq \int d\mb{x}\, W(\mb{x}) = 1 . \eeq Although we know that halos, and the protohalo patches from which they formed, are not really spherical \citep[e.g.][]{DespaliTormenSheth2013,Despalietal2015}, we will assume, for simplicity, that $W$ is spherically symmetric.
+We expect the window function $\mathcal{W}$ to have a number of properties.
+First, to define a halo in Lagrangian space, we expect it to be compact and reasonably well localized in real space.
+We use $R$ to denote the `scale' of the filter, where \beq \int d\mb{x}\, \mathcal{W}_{\rm R}(\mb{x}) \equiv V_{\rm R} \propto R^3. \eeq (i.e.~$\mathcal{W}_{\rm R} $ is normalized such that $ \mathcal{W}_{\rm R}(0)=1 $).
+Although we know that halos, and the protohalo patches from which they formed, are not really spherical \citep[e.g.][]{DespaliTormenSheth2013,Despalietal2017}, we will assume, for simplicity, that $\mathcal{W}$ is spherically symmetric.
 With these minimal conditions, we now describe how we reconstruct the effective window function from the Lagrangian halo profile.